mfortuna23/hackaura/README.md

     "🔧 I'm a handyman, can fix basic repairs"

-## 💡 Why This Works

-People want to help each other - they just need an easy way to connect.
-ReachOut makes neighborhood assistance as simple as dropping a pin on a map.
-## 🎯 Unique Approach
-Unlike other apps, ReachOut:

-    Focuses on hyper-local neighborhood level

-    Mixes emergencies with everyday kindness

-    Uses familiar map interface everyone understands

-    Builds community rather than just solving problems

-* Built during a 24-hour hackathon ⚡ *
+ Built during a 24-hour hackathon ⚡

 🗺️ See what's happening in your community right now - visit our live map!